christian-schlichtherle/neuron-di/README.md

 With Scala, you can use all the features for Java plus compile-time DI:
-With compile-time DI, you can avoid the (albeit minimal) runtime overhead plus you get a compiler error if any dependency is missing.
+With compile-time DI, you can avoid the (albeit minimal) runtime overhead plus you get a compiler error if any dependency is missing or has the wrong type.

-All in all, Neuron DI is designed to close some gaps between Java and Scala, allowing you to more easily mix these languages in your project.
+All in all, Neuron DI is designed to close some gaps between Java and Scala, allowing you to more easily mix these languages in your projects.
-For example, you can want to write your main code in Java and your test code in Scala.
+For example, you can write your main code in Java and your test code in Scala.
 Neuron DI then lets you take the same approach to DI with both languages.

 ## Walk-Through